My reviews of absurd yelp reviews

 4/5

-This one starts with a fun puzzle.
+This one's a fun puzzle.

 I get excited whenever I see a long review that isn't a 1-star rant.